Seamless major upgrades with blue-green deployments Innovation Release

 A blue-green approach for major upgrades

-Reliable, safe and instant major upgrades are possible with Distributed High Availability clusters.
-The method consists of using a blue/green deployment approach for your distributed database based on different data groups:
+Reliable, safe, and instant major upgrades are possible with distributed high-availability (DHA) clusters.
+The method consists of using a blue-green deployment approach for your distributed database based on different data groups:

-• The existing blue data group represents the current stable environment (e.g. your Production database).
+• The existing blue data group represents the current stable environment (for example, your production database).

 • A new green data group is created in the database cluster and upgraded to the next major version.